nguyen8amk1/My_Own_Philosophy_of_Everything/RANDOM_IDEAS.md

     + Mental and Health SHARING ??
         WITH some RESTRICTIONS of course

+    + A REALLY COOL FEATURE:
+        Your logical brain is on the computer which means you can communicate to yourself with all of those knowledge on how to to deciding things -> ACTUALLY COMMUNICATE TO YOURSELF, asking, communicating, or certain things

+        BUT the most BASIC and possible feature would be:
+            FUZZY FINDING through the brain knowledge
+            Input: some questions -> vd: How to choose between A and B?
+            Output: the search result of the page that relate to your knowledge

+            -> GOOGLE SEARCH BUT THE RESULT ARE ONLY THE ONES YOU HAVE ALREADY KNOW :V (somewhere inside your virtual brain)

     ***TODO:
         -> may be do a few notes on how the diary format should be (actually til this point (11/19/2023) we don't even know how the KNOWLEDGE REPRESENTATION should be,